FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoin-onchain-cloud-launch.md

 ---
 title: Filecoin Onchain Cloud Launch
-description: "Filecoin Onchain Cloud envisions a world where every layer of cloud infrastructure — storage, compute, retrieval, access control, and beyond — is open, verifiable, and interoperable.
+description: "On November 18, join us at 11 AM for the launch of Filecoin Onchain Cloud.
+Filecoin Onchain Cloud envisions a world where every layer of cloud infrastructure — storage, compute, retrieval, access control, and beyond — is open, verifiable, and interoperable.
 It’s the foundation for a decentralized, developer-owned cloud built for the next era of data, AI, and